12 TV Shows About Northern Ireland

 It was a turbulent time in the country’s history, but life had to continue for many of its civilians.

-Derry Girls tells one such story of 16-year-old Erin Quinn and her cousin Orla who, along with their friends, are trying to get through their teenage years in the 1990s as normally as they can amidst the national conflict surrounding them.
+Derry Girls tells one such story of 16-year-old Erin Quinn and her cousin Orla, who, along with their friends, are trying to get through their teenage years in the 1990s as normally as they can amidst the national conflict surrounding them.

 Derry Girls shows how the youth of that era navigated their difficult teenage years with laughter and friendship.

-Bloodlands, BBC One (2021 – present)
+Bloodlands, BBC One (2021 – 2022)

 The case stirs up connections to a cold case from two decades ago, and Brannick is forced to confront a shadow from the past: a mysterious killer named Goliath.